lumeland/lume.land/plugins/mdx.md

 ## Components

-In MDX you can use the Lume components from the `comp` global variable variable or import other components like in JavaScript (with `import ... from ...`):
+In MDX you can use the Lume components from the global variable `comp` or import other components like in JavaScript (with `import ... from ...`):

 ```html
 ---